yoojeenwoo/EE209AS/README.md

 ## Ideas
 * Cryptographic hash of firmware stored on blockchain to verify genuine devices [1, 5]
-* Software Update System [5]
+* Software Update System [5, 8, 10, 11]
 * Permissions stored on blockchain for user access control
 * Secure messaging between devices [1]
 	* Transactions are signed and verified cryptographically to ensure sender is trusted

-## Challenges
+## Benefits of Blockchain-Based Software Updates
-* A single-miner system still has a single point of failure, the miner
+* Alleviates excessive network traffic from large amounts of simultaneous update requests [10]

 ## References
 1. N. Kshreti, "Can Blockchain Strengthen the Internet of Things?," _IT Professional_, Vol. 19, No. 4, August 2017